Community Leadership Visit

 - Alina Lehnert

 Community Leadership Visit 2021

-In 2021, we are making our 27th Community Leadership Visit.
-This year's program will, of course, be different than most in that we are "visiting" our own community.
-While we won't be leaving Springfield, this year's CLV provides an opportunity to reflect on our strengths and progress in recent years, as well as to take a fresh look at the issues we continue to face as a community.
+In 2021, we made our 27th Community Leadership Visit.
+This year's program was, of course, different than most in that we "visited" our own community.
+While we didn't leave Springfield, the 2021 CLV provided an opportunity to reflect on our strengths and progress in recent years, as well as to take a fresh look at the issues we continue to face as a community.